Nonameentered/Flashcard-Adder/README.md

 # Flashcard Adder

-Flashcard adder provides an alternative interface for adding flashcards into supported flashcard software.
+Flashcard Adder provides an alternative interface for adding flashcards into supported flashcard software.
 The app currently supports use with AnkiMobile.

 Visit our [app website](https://flashcard.technaplex.com/) to learn more or [download now on the App Store](https://apps.apple.com/us/app/flashcard-adder/id1538603552)!